exasol/sphinx-github-pages-generator/doc/user_guide/user_guide.rst

 The documentation for this project is built on GitHub Actions using this project.
 We will use the process as an example here.

-There is on action, both for updating the documentation for the main branch, and for validating the build of the documentation for each push not on the main branch or on documentation branches.
+There is an action, both for updating the documentation for the main branch, and for validating the build of the documentation for each push not on the main branch or on documentation branches.
-It uses the targen branch github-pages/<feature-branch-name>, and if the branch is not "main", the target branch is deleted immediately after generation.
+It uses the target branch github-pages/<feature-branch-name>, and if the branch is not "main", the target branch is deleted immediately after generation.
 Your can find the yaml file for this action in ".github/workflows/check_documentation_build.yaml".